-Tragically, when religion is involved the situation seems to deteriorate to the deepest of divisions and the bloodiest of conflicts, as people focus on erecting boundaries that exclude others from receiving the grace to which they see themselves alone as being entitled.
-They, and we, need to hear again the story of the magi's visit to the infant Jesus, for this is a story about taking down those boundaries and the barriers people erect between themselves and others.
+Unfortunately this will probably not last, because some people will continue to see boundaries between themselves and others, will continue to erect boundaries that exclude others from receiving the grace to which they see themselves alone as being entitled.
+These are people who need to hear again the story of the magi's visit to the infant Jesus, for this is a story about taking down the boundaries and the barriers between peoples.

-As with so many of the bible stories, and especially the 'well-known' bible stories, in order to really hear the story we need to hear it with fresh ears.
-So that we may hear what the story is really about, we need to peel away all of our well-learned misunderstandings about the story.
+As with so many of the bible stories, and especially the 'well-known' bible stories, we need to hear this story with fresh ears.
+In order to hear what the story is really about, we need to peel away all of our well-learned misunderstandings about the story.
 First, of course, is the number 'three', as in the popular hymn we sang.
 The text doesn't say 'three', only that there were more than one of them.
-The most likely reason for people coming to assume there were three is the reference to three types of gifts - gold, frankincense and myrrh - assuming three gifts equals three givers.
+The most likely reason for people coming to assume there were three is the reference to three types of gifts - gold, frankincense and myrrh - three gifts equals three givers.